IAAR-Shanghai/QAEncoder/README.md

 Official implementation of our [QAEncoder](https://arxiv.org/abs/2409.20434) method for more advanced QA systems.

-Affiliation: Peking University, Institute for Advanced Algorithms Research, Shanghai
+Affiliation: Peking University; Institute for Advanced Algorithms Research, Shanghai; Zhongguancun Academy.

 ## Introduction
 Modern QA systems entail retrieval-augmented generation (RAG) for accurate and trustworthy responses.
 However, the inherent gap between user queries and relevant documents hinders precise matching.
 We introduce **QAEncoder**, a **training-free** approach to bridge this gap.
 Specifically, QAEncoder estimates the expectation of potential queries in the embedding space as a robust surrogate for the document embedding, and attaches document fingerprints to effectively distinguish these embeddings.